openshift/enhancements/enhancements/hypershift/enable-azure-creds-via-cert.md

 ## Proposal

-We propose updating the Azure API authentication methods in image registry, ingress, cloud network config, and storage operators to use the using Azure SDK for Go's generic function [NewDefaultAzureCredential](https://github.com/Azure/azure-sdk-for-go/blob/4ebe2fa68c8f9f0a0737d4569810525b4ac45834/sdk/azidentity/default_azure_credential.go#L63).
+We propose updating the Azure API authentication methods in image registry, ingress, cloud network config, and storage operators to use client certificate authentication.
-This function walks through a chain of Azure authentication types, using environment variables, Instance Metadata Service (IMDS), or a file on the local filesystem to authenticate with the Azure API.

-HyperShift would pass the following environment variables - AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_CERTIFICATE_PATH - to its deployments of image registry and ingress on the hosted control plane.
-Each of these components would then pass these variables along to NewDefaultAzureCredential.
+For ingress and image registry, HyperShift would pass the following environment variables - ARO_HCP_MI_CLIENT_ID, ARO_HCP_TENANT_ID, and ARO_HCP_CLIENT_CERTIFICATE_PATH - to its deployments of image registry and ingress on the hosted control plane.
+Each of these components would then pass these variables along to azure for client certificate authentication.
+HyperShift will modify its deployment of these operators to include the Secrets Store CSI driver, which will pull the certificate, related to ARO_HCP_MI_CLIENT_ID, from an Azure Key Vault on an AKS management cluster and mount the certificate in a volume on the operator's pod.

-For storage operators (azure-file and azure-disk) on the hosted control plane, we will need pass along extra variables so we can mount the cert in a volume on the azure-file and azure-disk controller pod - ARO_HCP_SECRET_PROVIDER_CLASS_FOR_FILE and ARO_HCP_SECRET_PROVIDER_CLASS_FOR_DISK.
+For storage operators (azure-file and azure-disk) on the hosted control plane, we will need pass along extra variables so we can correctly set up Secret Store CSI driver to mount the certs in a volume on the azure-file and azure-disk controller pods respectively - ARO_HCP_SECRET_PROVIDER_CLASS_FOR_FILE and ARO_HCP_SECRET_PROVIDER_CLASS_FOR_DISK.

-For cloud-network-config-controller, HyperShift will pass AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_CERTIFICATE_PATH, and ARO_HCP_SECRET_PROVIDER_CLASS to cluster-network-operator. cluster-network-operator
+For cloud-network-config-controller, HyperShift will pass ARO_HCP_MI_CLIENT_ID, ARO_HCP_TENANT_ID, ARO_HCP_CLIENT_CERTIFICATE_PATH, and ARO_HCP_SECRET_PROVIDER_CLASS to cluster-network-operator. cluster-network-operator
-will include AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_CERTIFICATE_PATH as environment variables to the deployment of cloud-network-config-controller and mount the ARO_HCP_SECRET_PROVIDER_CLASS as a volume attribute in a volume in the same deployment.
+will include AZURE_CLIENT_ID, AZURE_TENANT_ID, and AZURE_CLIENT_CERTIFICATE_PATH as environment variables to the deployment of cloud-network-config-controller and set up Secret Store CSI driver, with ARO_HCP_SECRET_PROVIDER_CLASS, to mount the certificate to the cloud-network-config-controller pod.

 For each component, we should also set this environment variable to true, AZURE_CLIENT_SEND_CERTIFICATE_CHAIN.
 This enables a Microsoft internal feature called SNI (Subject Name and Issuer authentication).
 It essentially allows one to